gitxandert/audio_decoder/README.md

 # Audio Decoder

-This decoder will parse WAV, MP3, and AIFF data, for integration into my [audio scripting project](https://github.com/gitxandert/audio_scripting).
+This decoder parses WAV, AIFF, and MPEG audio files and will soon decode MP3 files.
+It also provides rudimentary playback capabilities by interacting with the ALSA API.
+This library will be integrated into my [audio scripting project](https://github.com/gitxandert/audio_scripting), replacing some the latter's current dependencies.

 ## Current functionality